-1. Oualifications:
+1. Qualifications:

 - a.
-Provide a copy of the installing contractors fire sprinkler and state contractor's license. - b.
-Provide a copy of the NICET certification for the NICET Level III or Level IV Sprinkler Technician who prepared and signed the detailed working drawings unless the drawings are stamped by a Registered Professional Engineer licensed in the field of Fire Protection Engineering. - c.
+Provide a copy of the installing contractors and state contractor's license. - b.
+Provide a copy of the NICET certification for the NICET Level III or Level IV Sprinkler Technician who prepared and signed the detailed working drawings unless the drawings are stamped by a Registered Professional Engineer licensed in the field of Fire Protection Engineering.

+- c.
 Provide documentation showing that the installer has been actively and successfully engaged in the installation of commercial automatic sprinkler systems for the past ten years. - 2.
-Drawings: Submit detailed 1:100 (1/8 inch) scale (minimum) working drawings conforming to the Plans and Calculations chapter of NFPA

-- 13. Drawings shall include graphical scales that allow the user to determine lengths when the drawings are reduced in size.
+Drawings: Submit detailed 1:100 (1/8 inch) scale (minimum) working drawings conforming to the Plans and Calculations chapter of NFPA 13.
+Drawings shall include graphical scales that allow the user to determine lengths when the drawings are reduced in size.
 Include a plan showing the piping to the water supply test location. - 3.
 Manufacturer's Data Sheets: Provide data sheets for all materials and equipment proposed for use on the system.
 Include listing information and installation instructions in data sheets.
 Where data sheets describe items in addition to those proposed to be used for the system, clearly identify the proposed items on the sheet. - 4.
-Not Used - 5.
-Not Used - 6.
+Calculation Sheets: - a.
+Submit hydraulic calculation sheets in tabular form conforming to the requirements and recommendations of the Plans and Calculations chapter of NFPA 13. - 5.
 Final Document Submittals: Provide as-built drawings, testing and maintenance instructions in accordance with the requirements in Section 01 33 23, SHOP DRAWINGS, PRODUCT DATA, AND SAMPLES.
 In addition, submittals shall include, but not be limited to, the following: - a.
-A complete set of as-built drawings showing modifications to existing system.
+A complete set of as-built drawings showing the installed system with the specific interconnections between the system switches and the fire alarm equipment.
 Provide a complete set in the formats as follows.
-Submit items 2 and 3 below on a compact disc or as directed by the COR. - 1.)
-One full size (or size as directed by the COR) printed copy. - 2.)
-One complete set in electronic pdf format. - 3.)
-One complete set in AutoCAD format or a format as directed by the COR. - b.
+Submit items 2 and 3 below on a compact disc or as directed by the COR. - 1) One full size (or size as directed by the COR) printed copy. - 2) One complete set, in electronic pdf format. - 3) One complete set in AutoCAD format or a format as directed by the COR. - b.
 Material and Testing Certificate: Upon completion of the sprinkler system installation or any partial section of the system, including testing and flushing, provide a copy of a completed Material and Testing Certificate as indicated in NFPA 13.
-Certificates shall be provided to document all parts of the installation. - c.
+Certificates shall be provided to document all parts of the installation.

+- c.
 Operations and Maintenance Manuals that include step-by-step procedures required for system startup, operation, shutdown, and routine maintenance and testing.
-The manuals shall include the manufacturer's name, model number, parts list, and tools that should be kept in stock by the owner for routine maintenance, including the name of a local supplier, simplified wiring and controls diagrams, troubleshooting guide, and recommended service

-- organization, including address and telephone number, for each item of equipment. - d.
+The manuals shall include the manufacturer's name, model number, parts list, and tools that should be kept in stock by the owner for routine maintenance, including the name of a local supplier, simplified wiring and controls diagrams, troubleshooting guide, and recommended service organization, including address and telephone number, for each item of equipment. - d.
 One paper copy of the Material and Testing Certificates and the Operations and Maintenance Manuals above shall be provided in a binder.
 In addition, these materials shall be provided in pdf format on a compact disc or as directed by the COR. - e.
 Provide one additional copy of the Operations and Maintenance Manual covering the system in a flexible protective cover and mount in an accessible location adjacent to the riser or as directed by the COR.